 To get the most life out of a deep cycle battery it's important that it not be discharged by more than 50%.
 This means you'll need at least double the capacity you plan on consuming.

 For more information about setting up a solar panel system to charge 12-volt batteries see my Guide to RV Solar Panels.

-Here's a hand picked selection of the best portable solar panels on the market today.
-This chart will also give you an idea of what size solar panel and battery is best for the device you can't leave home without.
+This chart will give you an idea of what size solar panel and battery is best for the device you can't leave home without.

 Keep in mind that these are only guidelines.
 In order to fine tune your choices you'll need to calculate your daily power consumption as shown above.